• Skip to main content

 The procedure may also decrease the anti-nutrient effect of the ingredients.
 It means your body can maximize the absorption of the nutrients.

-Note: If are you sensitive to gluten or have celiac disease, avoid miso with barley.
+Note: If you are sensitive to gluten or have celiac disease, avoid miso with barley.

 9. Fiber-Rich Foods